Stanford Stadium: Other international soccer matches

+Softball

+With Stanford extensively renovating its softball park, Boyd & Jill Smith Family Stadium, after the 2024 season, the university moved home softball games to Stanford Stadium for the 2025 season.
+The Cardinal set a new NCAA single-game attendance record on April 19, 2025 when 13,207 attended Stanford's rivalry game against California.

 Other notable events

 Other high-profile events hosted at Stanford Stadium include Herbert Hoover's acceptance speech for the 1928 Republican Presidential nomination and the 1962 edition of the long-running (1958–1985) series of track meets between the United States and the Soviet Union.
+Coldplay played at the stadium on May 31 and June 1, 2025 as part of their Music of the Spheres World Tour, making them the first act to hold two shows there on a single tour.

 Modern renovations

-The stadium has gone a number of significant renovations since the 1920s.
+The stadium has undergone a number of significant renovations since the 1920s.
 In 1960, a press box was added, while the first, and last synthetic athletics track was installed in 1978 (replacing the cinder track that had been used for many years).

 In 1985, prior to Super Bowl XIX, the press box was renovated, new locker rooms were installed, a ticket complex and dressing room for game officials were added, and the number of restrooms were increased.

 In 1994, prior to the 1994 FIFA World Cup, the lower level of the press box was expanded and aluminum benches were installed throughout the stadium.
 The crown of the playing surface was also reduced.

 In 1995, a $10 million gift from Los Angeles insurance executive and 1935 Stanford graduate Louis W. Foster enabled further updates to the stadium, including widening the concourse, improving the restrooms, and replacing the remaining wooden seats.
 In honor of his gift, Stanford named the playing surface the Louis W. Foster Family Field at Stanford Stadium.